JStonham/notes/README.md

 - Cookies are Strings.
 They are stored in the browser and can remember information such as usernames and passwords.
 Cookies are generally encrypted.

 Bandwidth
-- Bandwidth measures volume of data in megabytes per second.
+- Bandwidth measures volume of data in bits per second.